forms-angular/fng-jq-upload/readme.md

 ## Usage

-Add the following lines to the package.json file on the server side:
+On the server side:

-    "gridfs-uploader": ">=0.0.1",
-    "multer": ">=0.0.1",
+    npm install fng-jq-upload

 In the call to create the forms-angular object (normally in the main server express start-up module) add a key of *JQMongoFielUploader* as follows: